aprial/growth-workshop/Machine Learning for Growth Engineers.md

 First, we need to figure out how to get per user events and their aggregate counts.
 This is going to involve some database table joins.

 A common join that is often used is a natural join.

+###Lift Curves

+Lift curves are a predictive model for identifying the percent gained over a baseline model.
+This is used in evaluating models.

+First a baseline is established, such that an empirical study is done with a previously defined model vs a newer model that is being validated.

+The first concept we need to understand to work with lift curves is the idea of a response model.
+This is picking a field (column) that we will use

+as a response metric.
+A positive response with respect to our model could be likes, shares or buying.
+What we will want to do is optimize for one of these

+and try to see what happens when we run certain campaigns, iterate, and see if a given campaign did worse or better.

+From here, we will simulate 2 different campaigns.
+We will use our first database as a baseline and from there, measure improvement in certain metrics with another dataset.
+This next data set will be used to represent another campaign.

+ Our base line metric will be profit.
+Let us assume that a buy action is represented by $1.
+We can then use this as a basseline to determine gain of profits relative to certain campaigns.

+ From here, we will visualize a lift curve and see how to interpret the results.